VOLTTRON/volttron/docs/source/developing-volttron/developing-agents/developing-historian-agents.rst

 * sets up a separate thread for publication.
 If publication code needs to block for a long period of time (up to 10s of seconds) this will no disrupt the collection of data from the bus or the functioning of the agent itself

-The VOLTTRON repository provides several :ref:`historians <VOLTTRON-Historians>` which can be deployed without modification.
+The VOLTTRON repository provides several :ref:`historians <Historian-Framework>` which can be deployed without modification.